datacarpentry/astronomy-python/_episodes/07-plot.md

 exercises: 30
 questions:
 - What elements make a compelling visualization that authentically reports scientific results ready for scientific presentation and publication?
-- What tools and techinques are available to save time on creating presentation and publication-worthy figures?
+- What tools and techinques are available to save time on creating presentation and publication-ready figures?

 objectives:
 - "Design a figure that tells a compelling story."